 If you sell fake urine, you now face criminal prosecution and the possibility of receiving a class B misdemeanor conviction or a class A misdemeanor conviction if that person has a prior unrelated conviction for the same offense.
 However, the State of Indiana must prove that the individual knowingly or intentionally sold fake urine.
 The statute also requires that the individual do so with the intent to defraud or assist an individual in defrauding an alcohol, drug or urine screening test.

 Looking for a Johnson County criminal defense lawyer that understands your criminal and constitutional rights?
 Contact the attorneys at Keffer Hirschauer LLP today if you have questions or believe your rights have been violated.
 We stand ready to provide our clients with trusted representation and accurate information regarding the law and its application to their individualized case.
-Act now and contact us today at 1-800-NOT-GUILTY or (317) 857-0160.
+Act now and contact us today at (317) 857-0160.